You're filing for disability.

 Quick answers to help you understand what to expect and what to prioritize.

-SSDI (Social Security Disability Insurance) is based on your work history and requires sufficient work credits.
-SSI (Supplemental Security Income) is needs-based for people with limited income and assets.
-You may qualify for one or both — they're separate programs with different rules.
-Lumeway can help you figure out which you qualify for →
+SSDI is based on your work history; SSI is needs-based for people with limited income and assets.
+You may qualify for one or both.
+Lumeway helps you figure out which you qualify for and walks you through the application.

-Initial applications typically take 3–6 months.
-About 65% of initial applications are denied.
-If you need to appeal, the process can add another 6–18 months.
-Starting early and having thorough medical documentation gives you the best chance.
+Initial applications typically take 3–6 months, and a majority are denied the first time.
+Appeals can add another 6–18 months.
+Starting early with thorough medical documentation gives you the best chance — Lumeway helps you build the strongest application.

 Not for the initial application, but strongly consider one if you're denied and need to appeal.
-Most disability attorneys work on contingency — they only get paid (a percentage of your back benefits) if you win.
-This means there's usually no upfront cost.
+Most disability attorneys work on contingency — no upfront cost.
+Your Lumeway dashboard includes guidance on when to bring one in.

-SSDI includes a 9-month trial work period where you can test your ability to work without losing benefits.
-There are also programs like Ticket to Work that support the transition back to employment.
+Yes — SSDI includes a 9-month trial work period where you can test your ability to work without losing benefits.
+Programs like Ticket to Work support the transition back.
+Lumeway walks you through the rules so you don't accidentally jeopardize your benefits.

-Detailed records from your treating physicians are essential — including diagnosis, treatment history, functional limitations, and prognosis.
+Detailed records from your treating physicians — diagnosis, treatment history, functional limitations, and prognosis.
 The more specific and consistent your documentation, the stronger your application.
+Lumeway helps you organize everything in one place.

-Medicare coverage begins 24 months after your SSDI benefits start — and benefits don't start until after the 5-month waiting period.
-So from disability onset to Medicare, it's actually about 29 months.
-During that gap, explore Medicaid, COBRA, or marketplace coverage.
+Medicare starts 24 months after SSDI benefits begin, and benefits don't start until after a 5-month waiting period — so it's roughly 29 months from disability onset.
+During that gap, look at Medicaid, COBRA, or marketplace coverage.
+Lumeway helps you compare options.

 Ready to take